OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 Two calling possibilities are accepted using getXXX() where "XXX" can be any of the above functions (eg:) getParameters().

 -  getXXX() without input argument, returns a dictionary with names as keys and values as values.
--  getXXX(S), where S is a sequence of strings of names, returns a tuple of values for the speciﬁed names.
+-  getXXX(S), where S is a sequence of strings of names, returns a tuple of values for the specified names.

 Standard set methods API